jared-hughes/casual-serious-language/public-docs/syntax.md

 - a function definition (which ends in `}`), or
 - a block (which ends in `}`), or
 - an if or if-else expression whose final branch is a block.
+- a `while` expression whose body is a block.

 ## `return` keyword (not yet implemented)